MileHacker Logo

 Cultural Respect

-• Photography: Always get consent before taking pictures, especially of kids or during rituals.
+• Photography: Always get consent before taking pictures, especially of children or during rituals.

-• Taboos: Do not touch a person's head (sacred).
+• Taboos: Do not touch a person'the leader of (sacred).
 Do not point feet at people or sacred objects (impure).

 • Offerings: Step around "canang sari" (daily offerings), not on them.